lukas-brg/LearningCards/examples/markdown_test.md

-# H1 Heading
+# h1 Heading

-This heading's purpose is to test whether the links in the table of contents still work with duplicate headings.
-Links to "H1 Heading" will only link to the first one, however.
+This heading's purpose is to test whether the links in the table of contents still work with duplicate headings and to demonstrate how linking to duplicate headings works.
-If you want to link to this specific heading, you need to use a custom id.